mcaliman/mcaliman.github.io/_posts/en/linux/2013-01-01-howto-ant-linux.md

 Download the tar.gz file from the website and transfer it to `/usr/local` Unzip the file  `apache-ant-1.7.1-bin.tar.gz` with the command:

+>"The machine is an extension of the human mind, not an alternative to it." - I, Robot (1950)

 ```
 tar xvfz apache-ant-1.7.1-bin.tar.gz
 ```